pareto-credit/pareto-governance/docs/governance-overview.md

 - Uses the timestamp clock to remain consistent with both underlying vote sources.

 ## Governance Lifecycle
-- **Proposal Creation**: An address holding ≥ 1% of the aggregated voting supply (liquid PAR + ve power) can propose.
+- **Proposal Creation**: An address holding ≥ 1% of the aggregated voting supply (liquid PAR + ve power if weights are > 0) can propose.
 - **Voting Window**: After a 10-minute delay, voting stays open for 3 days.
 Support is counted using simple majority (for/against/abstain) inherited from `GovernorCountingSimple`.
 - **Quorum Requirement**: At least 4% of the aggregated historical supply must participate (for + abstain) for the proposal to be valid.
 - **Timelock Execution**: Successful proposals are queued and executed via the `TimelockController` (`TIMELOCK_MIN_DELAY = 2 days`).
 Roles: